 However, there are two exceptions where assigning 100\% weight to comfort means some worsening from 75\%.
 This is the case for SAC in hot climate and TD3 in cool climate.
 In section \ref{sec:6.4} we will discuss possible causes for these exceptions.

-Finally, improving comfort means --apart from the exceptions mentioned above-- an increase in power demand.
-As this is a multi-objective problem (increased comfort and reduced consumption), the trade-off is disrupted as soon as one objective is given greater importance than the other.
+Finally, improving comfort means ---apart from the exceptions mentioned above--- an increase in power demand.
+In this multi-objective problem, the trade-off is disrupted as soon as one objective is given greater importance than the other.